Who are Master Composters/Recyclers?

 Cornell staff will review your qualifications and professional references, and contact you to schedule an interview.

-As trainings are announced, you will be notified of the next training dates and locations.
+As trainings are announced, you will be notified of the next training date and location.

-Approved trainees will receive 24 hours of course instruction in the form of ten (2 hour) sessions and two (2 hour) fieldtrips.
-Training sessions cover a wide variety of topics related to environmental science and technology, the benefits, uses, and methods of composting, recycling, waste reduction, pollution prevention, as well as professional development skills related to community outreach.
-Training sessions include some hands-on activities and feature many guests who will speak about their professional experiences related to composting and waste reduction.
+Trainees will receive approximately 30 hours of course instruction in the form of twelve (2-3 hour) sessions and two (2 hour) fieldtrips.
+Training sessions cover a wide variety of topics related to environmental science and technology, the benefits, uses, and methods of composting, recycling, waste reduction, pollution prevention, as well as professional development skills related to being an informal community educator.

 Is There a Cost to Become a Master Composter/Recycler?

-Yes, there is a one-time $45 fee that helps cover the costs of teaching materials and other expenses associated with the training program.
+Yes, there is a one-time $80 fee that helps cover the costs of teaching materials and other expenses associated with the training program.
 A limited number of scholarships are available.
-Indicate on the Volunteer Application if you'd like to be considered for the scholarship.
+Indicate on the Volunteer Application if you'd like to be considered for a scholarship.

 What Does A Master Composter/Recycler Do?

-Upon completion of the training program, Master Composters/Recyclers are asked to share their training with the community in the form of 30 hours of volunteer work with Cornell Cooperative Extension over a one year period.
-Volunteer opportunities are abundant and diverse, and MCRs are free to choose what types of activities or programming they'd like to contribute to.
-Independent projects will also be considered toward service hours.
+Upon completion of the training program, Master Composters/Recyclers are asked to share their training with the community in the form of 30 hours of volunteer work with Schenectady County Recycles/Cornell Cooperative Extension within Schenectady County.
+These hours can be spread out over a one year period, and volunteers work closely with their volunteer coordinator to choose the events or activities they'd like to contribute to.
+Independent projects may also be considered toward service hours, but must be approved by the volunteer coordinator.

 Example Activities for Master Composter/Recycler Volunteers: